binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     # Attempt to detect un-hardened target OS and services running on it.
     nmap -A <target>

-Following is result of the `nmap` command:
+Following is the result for the `nmap` command:
 {title="nmap result", linenos=off, lang=Bash}
     Starting Nmap 6.47 ( http://nmap.org ) at 2015-11-12 20:17 NZDT
     Nmap scan report for <target>